SLC52A3

 Solute carrier family 52 (riboflavin transporter), member 3, formerly known as chromosome 20 open reading frame 54 and riboflavin transporter 2, is a protein that in humans is encoded by the SLC52A3 gene.

 Function

 This locus likely encodes a transmembrane protein that may function as a riboflavin transporter.

 Clinical significance

 Mutations at this locus have been associated with Fazio–Londe disease and Brown-Vialetto-Van Laere syndrome.

-Model organisms

-Model organisms have been used in the study of C20orf54 function.
-The orthologous gene in mice is called 2310046K01Rik.
-A conditional knockout mouse line, called 2310046K01Riktm2a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out on mutant mice and three significant abnormalities were observed.
-No homozygous mutant embryos were identified during gestation, and therefore none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice and males had an increased mean corpuscular haemoglobin concentration.